a2mSystemes/ofxConfigJSON/README.md

 # ofxConfigJSON
-Openframeworks plugin to read and write from a json encoded file No code for now
+Openframeworks plugin to read and write from a json encoded file.<br />
+No code for now